How to Prepare for a Job Interview

 If you're applying for a job in a more casual environment, such as a store or restaurant, it's still important to be neat, tidy, and well-groomed, and to present a positive image to the employer.

 It is also important to think about your makeup and accessories when dressing for an interview.
-Review these tips on how to accessorize for an interview.

 How you style your hair for a job interview is almost as important as the interview clothes you wear.
-After all, the interviewer is going to notice everything about you – including your interview attire, hairstyle, and makeup – and you only have seconds to make a great impression.
+After all, the interviewer is going to notice everything about you, including your interview attire, hairstyle, and makeup, and you only have seconds to make a great impression.

 It's important to know what to bring (and what not to bring) to a job interview.
-Items to bring include a portfolio with extra copies of your resume, a list of references, a list of questions ask the interviewer, and something to write with.
+Items to bring include a portfolio with extra copies of your resume, a list of references, a list of questions to ask the interviewer, and something to write with.